ikluft/prefvote/doc/PrefVote_YAML_input.md

 The params structure contains the following items.

 * "name" is the title of the vote topic as it should be displayed on results.
 It should be the same title as was displayed on ballots when votes were collected.
 This is a required parameter.
 * "seats" is the number of seats up for election.
 The default number is 1.
-A future planned feature is to allow zero seats to mean the overall ranking order is the result.
+A future planned feature is to allow zero seats to mean the overall ranking order is the desired result.
+The use case for zero seats is for ranking polls.
 Until then, set the number of seats to the number of available choices to achieve a similar result.
 * "choices" is a hash/map structure defining the choices or candidates.
 The map key is a short/abbreviated string for the choice.
 The map value is the full display name of the choice.
+This is a required parameter.

 An example from a test vote shows a vote called "Test Vote" with 1 available seat and 6 choices, which for testing purposes start with the letters A through F.